-- Highmark Blue Shield pays for clinical laboratory testing only when reported by the physician or independent clinical laboratory that actually performed the test.
-Clinical laboratory tests performed by a hospital laboratory that is not an independent laboratory, should be billed as a hospital expense. - Independent laboratories may bill for tests performed by a reference laboratory when the independent laboratory has performed a majority of the tests. - Physicians should only report charges for clinical laboratory tests performed in their offices.
-The independent laboratory should bill for any clinical studies referred to it by physicians. - The collection and handling of specimens is a covered service under standard Highmark Blue Shield programs.
+- Blue Shield pays for clinical laboratory testing only when reported by the doctor or independent clinical laboratory that actually performed the test.
+Clinical laboratory tests performed by a hospital laboratory that is not an independent laboratory, must be billed to the local Blue Cross Plan. - Independent laboratories may bill for tests performed by a reference laboratory when the independent laboratory has performed a majority of the tests. - Doctors should only report charges for clinical laboratory tests performed in their offices, unless the tests are part of a battery of tests that are commonly performed on automated equipment referred to an independent laboratory.
+The independent laboratory should bill for any clinical studies referred to it by doctors. - The collection and handling of specimens is a covered service under standard Blue Shield programs.